 6. Self-Care for Caregivers

-8. Seeking support
+8. Seeking Support

 The Missing Conversation

 For the majority, caregiving comes unexpected and unplanned.
 Pamela talks about the responsibility befalling midlifers and even many people who are in their 20s.
 Caregivers may not be caring just for their parents but can also be for their brother or sister.
 Pamela says many people don't even realize that they are involved in caregiving.
-Many people just assume that they are just helping out with small tasks such as groceries etc. The word "caregiving" kicks in only after medical care is involved.
+Many people just assume they are helping out with small tasks such as groceries etc. The word "caregiving" kicks in only after medical care is involved.
 It is vital to have caregiving conversations with your parents, spouse, or siblings to understand what kind of care they might need.

 Many times family caregivers start getting involved in basic things such as laundry or cooking which may not be needed and can negatively impact the self-esteem of the loved ones.

 Challenges like these may not be recognized at all.
-It will also vary for a younger caregiver who is looking ahead to marriage and career versus an older caregiver who is at retirement.
+It will also vary for a younger caregiver who is looking ahead to marriage and career versus an older caregiver who is in retirement.
 It is then an expert advisor such as Pamela is needed for counsel.

 Pamela sharing insights on Caregiving